 3. Reduction Under Conditions of Declared Financial Exigency a.
+Definition

-Definition of the faculty in the budget and planning process, the faculty's representation on the Budget Committee, and the regular reporting activity of the President and the Board Treasurer enable some of the faculty to be aware of the general financial condition of the College.
+It is presently College policy and practice to involve the faculty and Board of Directors in planning and budgeting, and it is therefore likely that a financial problem would be clear to all as it developed.
+The involvement of the faculty in the budget and planning process, the faculty's representation on the Budget Committee, and the regular reporting activity of the President and the Board Treasurer enable some of the faculty to be aware of the general financial condition of the College.
 It is possible that unforeseen and unpredictable developments could create a financial exigency not anticipated or expected by many of the faculty.
 Therefore, the following statement of policy attempts to prepare in advance the procedures for responding to financial problems that require a reduction in faculty.